- Ensure your NAME, EMAIL ADDRESS AND PHONE NUMBER are clearly listed at the top of the page.

 - OMIT your HIGH SCHOOL education.

 - Include ASSOCIATE'S DEGREE information.
-If you transfered from another school without earning a degree, you do not need to list that information.
+If you transferred from another school without earning a degree, you do not need to list that information.

 - LIST your GPA if it is a 3.0 OR BETTER.